Servicing

 In the future state of delinquency reporting, will servicers be able to report multiple loan delinquency servicer actions, reasons, and status types at a time?

-In the future state of event-based reporting, you will be able to report one loan delinquency servicer action type at a time, with multiple delinquency reasons and/or statuses.
+In the future state of event-based reporting, you will be able to report one loan delinquency servicer action type at a time, with up to five delinquency reasons and/or statuses in the same event.
 We encourage you to report all applicable delinquency reasons and status.
 If more than one delinquency servicer action happens on the same day, report each one separately.

 Today, delinquency reporting is delivered via reason and status codes.
 Will Fannie Mae accept reason codes in the future?